Anroux11/SalonHub/README.md

 # SalonHub

-SalonHub is a full-stack web application for booking Appointments at a salon and manage your bookings.
+SalonHub is a full-stack web application for booking appointments at salons and managing bookings.
 It features a robust .NET backend and a modern Next.js frontend, supporting user registration, booking, and salon management.

+---

 ## Project Structure